NYULibraries/mediacommons/mediacommons_imr_import/README.md

 MediaCommons IMR Import
 ============

 Before running open settings.json and fill the blanks.
-You also need to add the to settings.php the information of your Drupal 6 database.
+Also, add the Drupal 6 database connection setting to settings.php.

 ### Example: